-Livos have over 40 years’ experience of making natural and environmentally safe products.
+Livos have over 40 years’ experience in making natural and environmentally safe products.
 They were the first company in the world to manufacture natural pigments on an industrial scale and have a global reputation for the highest standards of research, sourcing, manufacture and quality all within the remit of environmentally friendly products.
-They publish a COMPLETE DECLARATION of ingredients for every product unlike nearly all other paint manufacturers.
+They publish a COMPLETE DECLARATION of ingredients for every product, unlike nearly all other paint manufacturers.
 Their core focus is on human health and they are committed to delivering the widest range of products for the allergy prone and chemically sensitised that we have ever seen.
 Adopting a fully transparent approach to their formulations and testing is, in large part, the root of their success; customers don’t have to guess what’s in their products.

-Livos’s long running research and manufacturing base means their products are the ones that set industry standards and lead the way in delivering performance natural paints, stains and treatments.
+Livos’s long-running research and manufacturing base means their products are the ones that set industry standards and lead the way in delivering performance natural paints, stains and treatments.